usnistgov/800-63-3/sp800-63a/sec5_proofing.md

 - The CSP MAY perform KBV by asking questions of the claimed identity to demonstrate they are the owner of the claimed information.
 	- The CSP SHALL require a minimum of four (4) KBV questions each requiring a correct answer to successfully complete the KBV step.
 	- The CSP SHOULD require a free form response to a KBV question.
-The CSP MAY all multiple choice, however, the CSP SHALL require a minimum of four (4) multiple choice KBV answers per question.
+The CSP MAY allow multiple choice, however, the CSP SHALL require a minimum of four (4) multiple choice KBV answers per question.
 	- The CSP SHOULD allow two (2) attempts for an applicant to complete the KBV.
 A CSP MAY allow no more than three (3) attempts to complete the KBV.
 	- The CSP MAY use KBV to verify an applicants identity against one (1) piece of validated identity evidence.
 	- The CSP SHALL NOT present diversionary KBV questions.
 The CSP SHALL NOT allow answers to KBV questions be 'None of the Above', 'Not Applicable (N/A)', or similar to be regarded as correct.